IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

 Welcome to oHySEM - Overview
 ============================

-The *optimized Hybrid Systems for Energy and Market management* (**oHySEM**) model is a state-of-the-art Python library designed for the optimization of hybrid renewable energy systems, particularly hydrogen-based virtual power plants (H-VPPs), in short-term electricity markets.
+The *optimized Hybrid Systems for Energy and Market management* (**oHySEM**) model is a state-of-the-art Python library designed for the optimization of hybrid renewable energy systems, particularly hybrid virtual power plants (H-VPPs), in short-term electricity markets.
 Developed with a focus on efficient energy management, **oHySEM** also enables strategic decisions regarding the **location and sizing of new energy assets**, ensuring optimal system design and market participation.

-By integrating renewable energy sources like Solar PV, Wind, and CCGT with hydrogen-based energy storage and battery systems, **oHySEM** allows hybrid virtual power plants (H-VPP) to operate as a unified, flexible entity in various electricity markets.
+By integrating renewable energy sources like Solar PV, Wind, and CCGT with hydrogen-based energy storage and battery systems, **oHySEM** allows H-VPPd to operate as a unified, flexible entity in various electricity markets.
 The model helps users maximize operational efficiency, profitability, and the overall performance of hybrid systems by dynamically optimizing energy dispatch, storage, and market bids.

 .. image:: /../img/System.png
    :scale: 35%